stagas/meryl/README.md

 Meryl
 =====

-Minimalistic web framework for nodejs platform.
+Meryl is minimalistic web framework for nodejs platform.
+It is really simple to use, fun to play and easy to modify.

 Install
 -------